jonasseglare/dentdoche/README.md

  * ```Afn(argList, ..., bodyForms, ...)```: Like Fn, but asynchronous.
  * ```macro(fun)```: Mark regular function as being a macro, meaning that it will be applied to its arguments before instead of after they have been evaluated.

+### Other things
+All these work with asynchronous and synchronous functions.

 Some special constructs, also common in Lisp:
  * ```let```: Bind local variables.
 Work like the same construct in Clojure.
  * ```do```: Evaluate the forms one at a time, returning the last one.